k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

 )(v)
 ~~~~~~~

-Would result in the following JS
+Would result in the following JS:

 {lang=js}
 ~~~~~~~